-The Children's Trust provides services for children/young people with a range of complex health needs.
-The multi-professional team is managed by the Director of Clinical Services with the medical team led by the Medical Director.
+The Children's Trust provides services for children and young people with a range of complex health needs.
+The multi-professional team is managed by three directors: Director of Nursing and Care, Director of Therapies and the Medical Director.
 The team provide robust assessments of each child, treatment, diagnosis support, emergency care, sensory needs, education and training.
 All of the clinical team work closely with the residential houses and education staff to ensure each child receives a holistic service.
 The service is registered and regulated by the Care Quality Commission as well as Ofsted Social Care.

 The effectiveness of the health and therapy provision is measured through the outcomes for the children based on the ImPACTs curriculum targets and Goal Attainment Scaling for additional therapy specific goals.
 Individual records highlight needs, progress, reviews, planned and unplanned intervention and are kept within the child's records.
-Information within the records are confidential to the child, appropriate professionals and families and are used to review and plan current and future care for the child and the organisation as a whole.
-Records are used during the medical round to review mediations and future interventions.
+Information within the records is confidential to the child, appropriate professionals and families and used to review and plan current and future care for the child and the organisation.
+Records are used during the 'house round' to review medications and future interventions.
 The nursing and care team use care plans which state clear aims for each child.

-The children are supported by a team of children's support assistants who are supervised by the Registered Nurse team.
+The children are supported by a team of Children's Support Assistants who are supervised by the Registered Nurse team.
 The Registered Nursing team consists of children's nurses, learning disability nurses and adult nurses.